George Washington Gale Ferris Jr.: Ferris wheel

 News of the World's Columbian Exposition to be held in 1893, in Chicago, Illinois, drew Ferris to the city.
-In 1891, the directors of the World's Columbian Exposition issued a challenge to American engineers to conceive of a monument for the fair that would surpass the Eiffel Tower, the great structure of the Paris International Exposition of 1889.
+In 1891, the Exposition's directors issued a challenge to American engineers to conceive of a monument for the fair to surpass the Eiffel Tower, the great structure of the Paris International Exposition of 1889.
 The planners wanted something "original, daring and unique".
-Ferris responded with a proposed wheel from which visitors would be able to view the entire exhibition, a wheel that would "Out-Eiffel Eiffel".
-The planners feared his design for a rotating wheel towering over the grounds could not possibly be safe.
+Ferris proposed a wheel from which visitors could view the entire exhibition, a wheel that would "out-Eiffel Eiffel".

-Ferris persisted.
-He returned in a few weeks with several respectable endorsements from established engineers, and the committee agreed to allow construction to begin.
+Ferris returned in a few weeks with several respectable endorsements from established engineers, and the committee agreed to allow construction to begin.
 Most convincingly, he had recruited several local investors to cover the $400,000 cost of construction.
-The planning commission of the Exposition hoped that admissions from the Ferris Wheel would pull the fair out of debt and eventually make it profitable.

 The Ferris Wheel had 36 cars, each fitted with 40 revolving chairs and able to accommodate up to 60 people, giving a total capacity of 2,160.
-When the fair opened, it carried some 38,000 passengers daily, taking 20 minutes to complete two revolutions, the first involving six stops to allow passengers to exit and enter and the second a nine-minute non-stop rotation, for which the ticket holder paid 50 cents.
+When the fair opened, it carried some 38,000 passengers daily, taking 20 minutes to complete two revolutions—the first involving six stops to allow passengers to enter and exit, and the second a nine-minute non-stop rotation, for which the ticket holder paid 50 cents.
 It carried 2.5 million passengers before it was finally demolished in 1906.

 After the fair closed, Ferris claimed that the exhibition management had robbed him and his investors of their portion of the nearly $750,000 profit that his wheel brought in.
 He spent the next two years in litigation.